carpentries-incubator/data-harvesting-for-agriculture/_episodes/07-Data-Cleaning-and-Aggregation.md

 output: html_document
 include_overview: true
 questions:
- - Why is it important to clean the data before proceeding with analysis?
+ - What does it mean to "clean" data and why is it important to do so before analysis?
  - How can I quickly and efficiently identify problems with my data?
  - How can identify and remove incorrect values from my dataset?
 objectives: